 The following are CPT codes for Intravenous Infusions and the 96365 CPT code description.

-CPT code 96365 – The intravenous infusion will be reported for therapy, prophylaxis, or diagnosis (specify substance or drug); initial, up to 1 hour.
+The official description of CPT code 96365: “Intravenous infusion, for therapy, prophylaxis, or diagnosis (specify substance or drug); initial, up to 1 hour.”

-96366 – The intravenous infusion will be reported for therapy, prophylaxis, or diagnosis (specify substance or drug); each additional hour (in addition to 96365).
+The official description of CPT code 96366: “Intravenous infusion, for therapy, prophylaxis, or diagnosis (specify substance or drug); each additional hour (List separately in addition to code for primary procedure).”

 CPT Code 96365 – Facility: Cost $69.21 with RVU 2.00.
 Non-Facility: Cost $69.21 with RVU 2.00.